rocketpants/tools/README.md

 At the moment the built in ones use tabs and some strange spacing rules, our code style dictates 4 spaces and civilized spacing.

-After updating Unity they will need to be copied into this folder again:
+After updating Unity they will need to be copied into Unity again:
 ```
-/Applications/Unity/Unity.app/Contents/Resources/ScriptTemplates
+cp unity_templates/* /Applications/Unity/Unity.app/Contents/Resources/ScriptTemplates
 ```

 Quick note about the `C# Editor Script` template.
 When creating this template